Berlin Tickets

 What do entry tickets to the Berlin TV Tower include?

-Berlin TV Tower standard admission tickets allow you to access one of the city’s most iconic landmarks and its highest open-to-the-public viewpoint.
-With your ticket, you can ride the high-speed elevator up to the observation deck, located 203 meters above ground.
-From there, enjoy 360-degree panoramic views of Berlin’s most famous sights, including the Brandenburg Gate, Reichstag, Museum Island, and the Spree River.
+Berlin TV Tower standard admission tickets grant access to one of the city’s most iconic landmarks and its highest publicly accessible viewpoint while minimizing long wait times.
+With timed entry tickets, you can ride the high-speed elevator up to the observation deck, 203 meters above the ground, and enjoy panoramic views of Berlin’s most famous sights, including the Brandenburg Gate, Reichstag, Museum Island, and the Spree River, all while avoiding peak crowds.

 How long are the queues at the Berlin TV Tower entrance?